Self Attention with Temporal Prior: Can We Learn More from Arrow of Time?: Conclusion

 \section{Conclusion}

-In this paper we proposed SAT-Transformer as well as the elemental philosophy.
-We believe that our model and as well as the analysis on the underlying phenomenon provides an intuition and potential to be generalized to various time series data sets.
-Compared to other best performing models known to date, SAT-Transformer has achieved outstanding gain in performance.
+In this paper, we propose the SAT-Transformer and the elemental philosophy.
+We believe that our model as well as the analysis of the underlying phenomenon, provides an intuition and potential to be generalized to various time series data sets.
+Compared to other best-performing models known to date, SAT-Transformer has achieved outstanding gains in performance.
 In addition, we made an important observation of the fact that time series data arising in nature have \textit{interrelational} bias between close data points.
-By taking advantage of these underlying structures, we were able to gain great amount of performance.
-Finally, although many evidences, including ours suggest that with enough data these regularities can eventually be learned.
-However, this often requires extremely large amount of data which is still infeasible.
-In this respect, imposing the right kind of inductive bias such as the one in SAT-Transformer can be extremely powerful of a concept in current era.
-In future work, we would like to apply variations of our model to multiple time series data sets exploring more efficient and sophisticated method to construct kernels with temporal priors.
+By taking advantage of these underlying structures, we were able to gain a significant amount of performance.
+Finally, although many evidences, including ours, suggest that, these regularities can eventually be learned with enough data.
+However, this often requires an extremely large amount of data, which is still infeasible.
+In this respect, imposing the right kind of inductive bias, such as the one in SAT-Transformer, can be an extremely powerful concept in the current era.
+In future work, we would like to apply variations of our model to multiple time series data sets, exploring more efficient and sophisticated methods to construct kernels with temporal priors.